JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

  > For more information see the [Plugin Icon](plugin_icon_file.md) page.
  >
  {type="note"}

- > Plugins should reuse existing platform icons whenever possible, see [Icons list](https://jetbrains.design/intellij/resources/icons_list/) and [`AllIcons`](upsource:///platform/util/src/com/intellij/icons/AllIcons.java).
+## Platform vs. Custom Icons

- > A detailed [design guideline](https://jetbrains.design/intellij/principles/icons/) is available for creating custom icons.
+Plugins should reuse existing platform icons whenever possible.
+Use [Icons list](https://jetbrains.design/intellij/resources/icons_list/) to browse existing icons.
- >
+Platform icons are located in [`AllIcons`](upsource:///platform/util/src/com/intellij/icons/AllIcons.java).
+Icons from plugins are located in corresponding `<PLUGIN_NAME>Icons` class (e.g., `GithubIcons`).

- {type="tip"}
+If custom icons are required, please refer to detailed [design guide](https://jetbrains.design/intellij/principles/icons/).

 ## How to organize and how to use icons?